Who is the beneficiary of the race?

 No. However, in addition to the official race tee shirt, each participant will be given a Run Brooklyn pint glass.
 Way cooler!
 Further, anyone presenting the pint glass and their participant bib at the Official After After Party hosted by Kent Ale House (starting at 1pm) gets a free beer!

 Are there Shuttles available for runners who stay at local hotels?

 Is there a Kids Run?

-Kids who are 11 years of age or younger are encouraged to participate in our Friends and Family Wave.
+Kids who are 11 years of age or younger must participate in our Friends and Family Wave.
 It is preferable that Kids under 11 run accompanied by a parent or guardian.

+The award ceremony will start in the East River State Park festival area at approximately 12:15pm.
+Awards will be to the winners of the Open, Masters and Fast Movers waves.
+Age groupers will be able to pick up their honors at the awards table.
 There will be traditional age group awards for the top three male and female finishers in the following categories: 12-19, 20-29, 30-39, 40-49, 50-59, 60-69 and 70+.
 There will be a separate award for the top Masters Male and top Masters Female finisher award.
 In addition, the winning team in the Brooklyn Mile Battle of the Boroughs competition will be awarded the Cup!
 ONLY those invited participants competing in the Fast Movers Mile will be eligible for cash awards of $1,000, $750 and $500 for each of the top three male and female finishers.
-Additionally, a $250 cash prize is available to each of the top male and female finishers in the Fast Movers Mile who are Brooklyn residents.
+Additionally, a $250 cash prize is available to each of the top male and female finishers in the Fast Movers Mile who are Brooklyn residents (if not Brooklyn residents qualify for Fast Movers it will default to the Open race).
 Proof of residency required.
 Cash awards can be cumulative if the Brooklyn resident places in the top three overall.

 Are there pre-determined locations to watch the race?